 What is a fete?
-Fetes are essentially the carnival parties!
+Fetes are essentially carnival parties!
 But honestly to call them parties is a bit of an understatement!
-They are for the most part they are elaborate open-air extravaganzas that often have musical performances and free-flowing drinks and food.
+They are for the most part elaborate open-air extravaganzas that often have musical performances and free-flowing drinks and food.
 Crop Over is similar to Trinidad Carnival where both day and night is filled with one fete or another and there are loads of options!

 The main fetes that are popular at Crop Over are the breakfast fetes, boat parties, cooler fetes and of course Foreday Morning party.
-These, along with the Kadooment Street Parade, are frequently recommended by as the essential fetes to attend during Crop Over.
+These, along with the Kadooment Street Parade, are frequently recommended as the essential fetes to attend during Crop Over.
 Tickets to fetes usually sell out quite quickly, so purchasing tickets within 1-2 months prior to Cop Over is recommended.

 Breakfast Fetes usually begin early in the morning, around 6am, and the party runs until the early afternoon.
 These fetes usually include unlimited food and drinks with your admission and some have VIP bottle service and seating.
 Notable Breakfast fetes include Scorch Breakfast Jam and the Mimosa Ultra-Premium Break Party.

-Cooler fetes are where partygoers are encouraged to bring their own alcohol, ice, chasers, cups etc. Whereas inclusive parties means everything from the food and alcohol is included.
+Cooler fetes are where partygoers are encouraged to bring their own alcohol, ice, chasers, cups etc. Whereas inclusive parties mean everything from the food and alcohol is included.
 Cooler fetes are more casual affairs with no dress code you can rock up in flip-flops.
 Notable cooler fetes include Soca Brainwash, and the Lush Cooler Party Experience.

 The Grand Kadooment Day

 Kadooment Day is the day everyone has been waiting for and the grand finale of Crop Over Festival!
 It is the one day that you definitely don’t want to miss and is said to be the most joyous day of the year.
-It is when the streets of Bridgetown are filled with colour, crowds and chaos.
+It is when the streets of Bridgetown are filled with color, crowds and chaos.
 Kadooment Day is always held on the first Monday of August and is actually a national holiday in Barbados.

 The vibe on Kadooment Day is euphoric even if you are not participating in the parade!
 Local residents from small kids to the elderly are all dancing in front of their homes, while cheering on the many mas bands.